 The meal laid out across the tray consisted of a large toasted sandwich with fried tomatoes, onions and melted cheese over sliced beef.
 And a bowl of vegetable soup with a bullion broth.

 “This looks delicious!” praised Anton as he turned to look up at the standing Salia “Thank you again!”

-“You’re very welcome!” she exclaimed as she folded her hands in front of herself and gave him a closed eyed smile.
+“…Yes. …You’re, very welcome” whispered Salia as she eased back a bit, folded her hands down in front of herself and gave Anton a closed eyed smile.